Guardians vs. Astros MLB Betting Odds, Trends & Prediction

 Minute Maid Park, Houston, TX

-As of this writing, our MLB Public Betting Page shows that 64% of bets are on the Red Sox’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 63% of bets are on the Guardians’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Guardians vs. Astros MLB Betting Trends

-Astros are 15-6 SU in their last 21 games played in May
+Astros are 1-4 SU in their last 5 games against an opponent in the American League Central Division

 Guardians vs. Astros MLB BETTING PREDICTION

 Take the under.
-The under is 7-3 in the Guardians’ last 10 road games, is 8-2 in their last 10 games played in May and is 9-3 in their last 12 games when listed as an underdog.
-On the other side, the under is 10-2 in the Astros’ last 12 games overall and is 7-1 in their last eight games when listed as a favorite.
+The under is 4-1 in the Guardians’ last five games overall, is 8-3 in their last 11 road games and is 9-3 in their last 11 games played on a May.
+On the other side, the under is 11-3 in the Astros’ last 13 games overall, is 4-1 in their last five home games and is 28-10 in their last 38 games played on a Thursday.